bast/talk-complexity/talk.md

   - if a function gets too long
   - if a function does more than one thing
   - if you find it hard to name a function
+- A function that performs a single operation is simpler to understand, test, and reuse

 ---